 Medicare Advantage plans that include prescription drug coverage are known as Medicare Advantage Prescription Drug (MA-PD) plans.
 These plans provide the convenience of having all your Medicare medical and prescription drug benefits through one plan.
 In 2020, 90% of Medicare Advantage plans offered prescription drug coverage (MA-PDs), and 89% of Medicare Advantage enrollees were in MA-PD plans.

 In many cases, you’ll need to use health care providers who participate in the plan’s network and service area.
-Before you enroll, you may want to check with your providers and the plan you’re considering to make sure the providers you currently see or want to see in the future, are in the plan’s network.
-Connie Health can help you do this with our provider search tool.
+Before you enroll, you may want to check with your providers and the plan you’re considering to make sure the providers you currently see or want to see in the future are in the plan’s network.
+Call Connie Health to find a Medicare plan that maintains your doctors and hospital relationships: (623) 223-8884

 The most common Medicare Advantage plans are Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs).
 HMOs and PPOs have networks of participating hospitals, doctors, and other healthcare professionals.